ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 Assume that the stream identified by streamId was created with "TestType".

-The following example will obtain the most recent event in the stream by starting at the index ‘Now’ and searching backwards until a value is found.
-Note if the stream is empty a null will be returned in readEvent:
+The following example obtains the most recent event in the stream by starting at the index ‘Now’ and searching backwards until a value is found.
+Note that if the stream is empty a null is returned in readEvent:

 ::